CIG-UCL/polaffini/README.md

 ## POLAFFINI + Non-linear registration for a subject (typical use)
 This is

+# Ressources
+  - MNI template: The default MNI template used here is the [ICBM 2009c Nonlinear Symmetric](https://www.mcgill.ca/bic/icbm152-152-nonlinear-atlases-version-2009) version.
+One can find it, together with its associated DKT segmentation, in `dwarp_public/ref/` with voxel sizes 1 and 2 mm isotropic.
+The non-linear registration model has been trained on skull-stripped T1-weighted images with the MNI 2 mm as target.

+  - Pre-trained model:
 # References
   - [1] **POLAFFINI** [[IPMI 2023 paper]](https://link.springer.com/content/pdf/10.1007/978-3-031-34048-2_47.pdf?pdf=inline%20link).